Applications for Rapid Access should be made using the EM Rapid Access template.

 Rapid proposals are welcome at any time although applications are accumulated until a deadline is reached when they are peer reviewed and a schedule drawn up.
-Deadlines for rapid access applications are every 3 months from 1st April 2016.
+Deadlines for Rapid Access applications are every 3 months (1st of January, April, July and October).
 We would hope to announce the result of an application, and inform successful applicants of the schedule within ∼6 weeks of the deadline, so far heavy oversubscription and new processes have made this challenging.
-We expect this to improve as the facility builds up.
+We expect this to improve as the facility builds up and access to eBIC moves primarily to the BAG access route.

 Applications should be made through the Diamond User Administration System (UAS).
-The BAG access route provides a mechanism for a group of users to generate a critical mass of projects to allow flexible, frequent and rapid access to eBIC over a 2 year period.
+The BAG access route provides a mechanism for a group of users to generate a critical mass of projects to allow flexible and frequent access to eBIC over a 2 year period.
 Full details of the BAG system can be found here.

-Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and are can bemade bi-annually coinciding with proposal deadline dates.
+Once your BAG proposal commences all eBIC microscope time will be allocated to the BAG and requests for more or less time should be made through the BAG process and can be made bi-annually coinciding with proposal deadline dates.

-We expect to allocate at least 200 days of microscope time to the peer reviewed user programme during Apr 2017 – Sept 2017 of which up to 50% may be allocated to BAGS.
-In this second call for BAG proposals we expect to be able to establish around the order of 4 new BAGs.
+We expect to allocate over 300 days of microscope time to the peer reviewed user programme during Apr 2018 – Oct 2018 of which up to 80% may be allocated to BAGS.

-If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (email@example.com), ahead of the deadline since we anticipate heavy over-demand.
+If you are considering a BAG application we would suggest you contact Diamond's Life Sciences Coordinator, Martin Walsh (firstname.lastname@example.org), ahead of the deadline to discuss informally detailed requirements.

 On the initial submission of a new proposal the user must supply the following details: